Running of the Bulls

 Other Availa-bull Events

 Where do the giant puppets come in?
 After the bulls have completed their part in the festivities, a parade starts.
-Performers carry eight 13-foot-tall wooden puppets called gigantes in Spanish.
+Performers carry eight 13-foot-tall wooden puppets called gigantes.
 Made of wood and papier-maché, the puppets were created in 1860 to represent royalty from different regions of the globe.
-The procession is accompanied by music, dancing and other costumed figures.
+The procession is accompanied by music, dancing, and other costumed figures.

 This week of raucous fun ends with a solemn event called the Pobre de mi.
 Removing their red scarves and raising candles above their heads, the crowd sings,